Vyral/greg-harrelson-recruiting/_drafts/whats-your-path-to-building-a-listing-based-business.md

 {% include youtube.html %}

-In the first of my four-part series, I’ll discuss how to build your business based on buys and sellers alike.
+<center>In the first of my four-part series, I’ll discuss how to build your business based on buys and sellers alike.</center>

 Welcome to the first installment of my four-part series about how to build a listing-based business.
 Throughout each video, I’ll also discuss how to build a buyer-based business and achieving the perfect balance between buyers and sellers.